 Analysis of Impediments to Fair Housing Choice

-A Compliance Guide to Section 3 Requirements provides a description of the requirements and a copy of the forms that must be completed for compliance with Section 3 requirements.
+A compliance guide to Section 3 requirements provides a description of the requirements and a copy of the required form.